wizbright/waybox/README.md

 # Waybox

-An Openbox clone on Wayland (WIP)
+A \*box-style (minimalist) Wayland compositor modeled largely on Openbox (WIP)

 ### Goals

-The main goal of this project is to provide a similar feel to Openbox but on Wayland
+The main goal of this project is to provide a similar feel to \*box-style window managers but on Wayland

 ### Contributing